 How to drive from Seattle to Los Angeles

 The map above shows our suggestions for the best road trip routes between Seattle and Los Angeles.
 Keep reading for detailed descriptions of both routes, where to stay on either, and the best things to do on the way.

 Take Interstate 5 out of Seattle, passing Mt.
 Rainier National Park and cutting through Tacoma and Olympia.
 Past Olympic National Forest, continue south until you've reached Longview, and be sure to detour to Gifford Pinchot National Forest.

 Drive past Jedediah Smith Redwoods State Park and Redwood National and State Parks, then detour to Six Rivers National Forest from Alliance.
-Back on the route, pass Humboldt Redwoods State Park, then hug the coast and take Route 1 past Jackson Demonstration State Forest.
+Pass Humboldt Redwoods State Park back on the route, then hug the coast and take Route 1 past Jackson Demonstration State Forest.

 Soon after that, cut through Bodega Bay and enter San Francisco.
 Explore the city, then continue past Big Basin Redwoods State Park before reaching Santa Cruz.
 Next up are Monterey and Carmel-by-the-Sea, followed by the iconic Big Sur.